njern/gonexmo/README.md

     // See https://docs.nexmo.com/index.php/sms-api/send-message for details.
     messageResponse, err := nexmo.SendTextMessage("go-nexmo", "00358123412345", "Looks like go-nexmo works great, we should definitely buy that njern guy a beer!", "001", false)

+## Future plans

+* Implement the rest of the Nexmo API
+* Release a few more Go libraries - once I clean them up :)

+## How can you help?

+* Let me know if you're using gonexmo by dropping me a line at [github user name] at walkbase.com
+* Let me know about any bugs / annoyances the same way